victims/victims-client-java-legacy/README.md

 * VICTIMS_HOME - Where the victims database, victims cache and the client .jar file live.
 * VICTIMS_CACHE_PURGE - Dumps the cache before the scan.
 * VICTIMS_ALGORITHMS - Selects the algorithm/s to use for hashing.
+* VICTIMS_DB_URL - Set the JDBC url for victims database connection
+* VICTIMS_DB_DRIVER - Set the JDBC database driver to use for the connection
+* VICTIMS_DB_USER - Set the victims database user id
+* VICTIMS_DB_PASS - Set the victims database password
 * VICTIMS_DB_PURGE - Dumps the database of vulnerability definitions.